The pace of climate change is accelerating, bringing with it rising sea levels and more frequent and intense storms, droughts, and floods.

-That’s why 194 parties to the United Nations Framework Convention on Climate Change (UNFCCC) decided to establish the Least Developed Countries Fund (LDCF) in 2001.
-The fund, managed by the GEF, supports the world’s most vulnerable countries in their efforts to adapt to the effects of climate change.
+In 2001, the 194 parties to the United Nations Framework Convention on Climate Change (UNFCCC) set out to address this challenge by establishing the Least Developed Countries Fund (LDCF) – the only facility exclusively dedicated to helping these countries adapt to new climate realities.

 What We Do

-LDCF projects cut across a variety of themes and geographies.
+LDCF projects cut across a range of themes and geographies.
+For instance:

-With the $6 million LDCF support approved in 2018, Sao Tome and Principe has joined the West Africa Coastal Area (WACA) Resilience Investment Program.
-Activities envisaged include “Safety at sea,” for fishermen to address major concerns of stronger and more unpredictable storm surges that have been observed in recent years, as well as intense squalls and dry fog at sea.
-Training of marine meteorologists on storm surge modeling will be supported, along with the establishment of a marine meteorological station, or system of buoys, to improve monitoring and modeling.
-The LDCF support is also an example of mainstreaming resilience for systemic impacts: it complements the $20 million GEF Trust Fund contribution to WACA, which was recognized at the 2017 One Planet Summit as an innovative initiative to support resilience.
+- A $6 million LDCF grant helped Sao Tome and Principe join the West Africa Coastal Area (WACA) Resilience Investment Program.
+The program’s activities included the “Safety at Sea” initiative for fishermen who must contend with increasingly strong and unpredictable storm surges, as well as intense squalls and dry fog.
+The program will also support training of marine meteorologists on storm surge modelling, and the establishment of a marine meteorological station – or system of buoys – to improve monitoring and forecasting.
+This work complements a $20 million GEF Trust Fund contribution to the West Africa Coastal Areas management program, which was recognized at the 2017 One Planet Summit as an innovative initiative to support resilience.

 The GEF Secretariat is working to redouble efforts to help all LDCs access LDCF funding to help meet their most pressing adaptation needs.
 Consultations with relevant countries are underway to assist them in accessing resources.